sujaykundu777/devlopr-jekyll/README.md

 devlopr uses Markdown Files to create data like Blog Posts, Gallery, Shop Products etc. No external database is required.

+### Admin - CMS

+devlopr supports Netlify CMS and Jekyll Admin :

+#### Netlify CMS
+ devlopr supports Netlify CMS out of the box, which provides easy to use CMS for your Site.
+You can visit the admin at [http://devlopr.netlify.app/admin](http://devlopr.netlify.app/admin)

+#### Jekyll Admin
-You can easily manage the site using the admin : [http://localhost:4000/admin](http://localhost:4000/admin)
+You can easily manage the site locally using the Jekyll admin : [http://localhost:4000/admin](http://localhost:4000/admin)

 ![jekyll admin](https://github.com/sujaykundu777/devlopr-jekyll/blob/master/assets/img/jekyll-admin.PNG?raw=true)